sourcegraph/about/blogposts/announcing-sourcegraph-3.3.md

 - *“What is the best way to run a trial of Sourcegraph in my team/org?”*
 - *“How can I best communicate the value of code search to developers who’ve not used it before?”*
-- *“How can I make it easy for developers to compare Sourcegraph to an existing internal code search tool?”*
+- *“How can I make it easy for developers to compare Sourcegraph to our existing code search tool?”*

 To help make it easier for a site admin to introduce Sourcegraph into their development tools stack, we’ve created the following three resources: